 A: We are located in the Latah County Courthouse.
 The entrance is on the southeast corner of the parking lot at Fifth and Van Buren in Moscow, Idaho.
 The jail entrance is on Sixth at Van Buren.

 A: Our telephone number is (208) 882-2216.
 Our fax number is (208) 883-2281.
 Our Latah County only 800 number is 1-800-691-2012.

 A: Visiting hours for male inmates are 1 pm to 3pm Tuesday, 7pm to 9pm Thursday and 1pm to 4pm on Sunday.
 Visiting hours for female inmates are 7pm to 9pm Monday, 1pm to 3pm Thursday and 1pm to 4pm on Saturday.
 Adults must bring picture ID to visit an inmate.
 Juveniles must be accompanied by their parent or legal guardian.

 A: Usually, your insurance company will request a copy so you don't have to.
-If you do need a copy of an accident you were in, request one from the Records Department between 7am and 4pm Monday to Friday.
+If you do need a copy of an accident you were in, request one from the Records Department between 7am and 3pm, excluding holidays, Monday to Friday.
 You will need to provide the date, time and location of the accident and fill out a request for public records form.
-There is not cost.
+There is no cost.

 A: Contact an attorney, or legal aid at the University of Idaho if you are a student there.